openvinotoolkit/model_server/docs/mediapipe.md

 ## Introduction
 MediaPipe is an open-source framework for building pipelines to perform inference over arbitrary sensory data.
 If comes with a wide range of calculators/nodes which can be applied for unlimited number of scenarios in image and media analytics, generative AI, transformers and many more.
 Here can be found more information about [MediaPipe framework ](https://developers.google.com/mediapipe/framework/framework_concepts/overview)

-Thanks to the integration between Mediapipe and OpenVINO Model server, the graphs can be exposed over the network and the complete load can be delegated to a remote host or a microservice service.
+Thanks to the integration between MediaPipe and OpenVINO Model server, the graphs can be exposed over the network and the complete load can be delegated to a remote host or a microservice.
 We support the following scenarios:
 - stateless execution via unary to unary gRPC calls
-- stateful graph execution via [gRPC streaming](./streaming_endpoints.md) to streaming sessions.
+- stateful graph execution via [gRPC streaming sessions](./streaming_endpoints.md).

 With the introduction of OpenVINO calculator it is possible to optimize inference execution in the OpenVINO Runtime backend.
-This calculator can be employed both in the graphs deployed inside the Model Server but also in the standalone applications using the Mediapipe framework.
+This calculator can be applied both in the graphs deployed inside the Model Server but also in the standalone applications using the MediaPipe framework.

 ![mp_graph_modes](./mp_graph_modes.png)

-Check [this github repository](https://github.com/openvinotoolkit/mediapipe) to learn how to use the OpenVINO calculator inside standalone Mediapipe application.
+Check [our MediaPipe github fork](https://github.com/openvinotoolkit/mediapipe) to learn how to use the OpenVINO calculator inside standalone MediaPipe application.

 This guide gives information about:

-* <a href="#ovms-calculators">OVMS Calculators</a>
+* <a href="#ovms-calculators">OpenVINO Model Server Calculators</a>
-* <a href="#create-graph">How to create the graph for deployment in OVMS</a>
+* <a href="#create-graph">How to create the graph for deployment in OpenVINO Model Server</a>
 * <a href="#graph-deploy">Graph deployment</a>
 * <a href="#testing">Deployment testing</a>
 * <a href="#client">Using MediaPipe graphs from the remote client </a>
 * <a href="#updating-graph">How to update existing graphs to use OV for inference </a>
-* <a href="#adding-calculator">Adding your own mediapipe calculator to OpenVINO Model Server </a>
+* <a href="#adding-calculator">Adding your own MediaPipe calculator to OpenVINO Model Server </a>
 * <a href="#graph-examples">Demos and examples</a>
 * <a href="#current-limitations">Current Limitations</a>